edealfonso/loopXY/README.md

 Credits
 -------

 Developed by Elsa de Alfonso (elsa.de.alfonso@gmail.com), from an idea of Miguel Angel Álvarez (maalvarezluque@gmail.com).
-Feel free to contact me for suggestions or participation.
+Feel free to contact Elsa for suggestions or participation.

 Autoscroll in the edges of the window effect is based on This effect is based on [Ben Nadel](https://github.com/bennadel)'s "[Window Edge Scrolling](https://bennadel.github.io/JavaScript-Demos/demos/window-edge-scrolling/)" demo.